phproberto/joomla-component/docs/README.md

 ### get($option)<a id="get"></a>

-> Retrieve an instance of specific component.
+> Retrieve an instance of a specific component.

-It will return a statically cached instance if component has been already loaded or a fresh if not.
+It will return a statically cached instance if the component has been already loaded or a fresh one if not.

 **Parameters:**